-The thermally enhanced PWP package is based on the 24-pin TSSOP, but includes a thermal pad (see Figure 30) to provide an effective thermal contact between the IC and the PWB.
+The thermally-enhanced PWP package is based on the 24-pin TSSOP, but includes a thermal pad (see Figure 30) to provide an effective thermal contact between the IC and the PWB.

 Traditionally, surface mount and power have been mutually exclusive terms.
 A variety of scaled-down TO-220-type packages have leads formed as gull wings to make them applicable for surface-mount applications.
-These packages, however, have only two shortcomings: they do not address the very low profile requirements (<2 mm) of many of today's advanced systems, and they do not offer a terminal-count high enough to accommodate increasing integration.
-On the other hand, traditional low-power surface-mount packages require power-dissipation derating that severely limits the usable range of many high-performance analog circuits.
+However, These packages have two shortcomings: they do not address the very low-profile requirements (<2 mm) of many of today's advanced systems, and they do not offer a high-enough terminal count to accommodate increasing integration.
+On the other hand, traditional low-power surface-mount packages require power dissipation derating that severely limits the usable range of many high-performance analog circuits.

-The PowerPAD package (thermally enhanced TSSOP) combines fine-pitch, surface-mount technology with thermal performance comparable to much larger power packages.
+The PowerPAD package (thermally enhanced TSSOP) combines fine-pitch surface-mount technology with thermal performance comparable to much larger power packages.